ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-07-occasionally-connected-servers.markdown

 #### Storing their own data

 As we just covered, Microservices store their own data for their own part of the business domain, their bounded context.
-However, they will almost always need data from other parts of the business domain and therefore will need to get it on demand, or store a cache of it.
+However, they will almost always need data from other parts of the business domain and therefore will need to get it on demand or store a cache of it.

 Getting data on demand means tying the reliability of the system together, like a distributed monolith, so it's all up or all down.
-For this reason it's arguably better to have microservices cache the data they need from other bounded contexts.
+For this reason, it's arguably better to have microservices cache the data they need from other bounded contexts.
 This gives us the problem that we need to keep that data in sync with the rest of the system.
 We have solved that problem well with Event Driven Systems.

 Event Driven systems use events to publish changes in state from each bounded context.